-- 1. If the family $\langle family \rangle$ has been listed in a list F_A , $\langle family \rangle$ is recognized as an alphabetic font family. - If the family (family) has been listed in a list N_A, this means that (family) is not an alphabetic font family. - 3.
-If there exists an alphabetic font encoding such that the family $\langle family \rangle$ has been defined under it, $\langle family \rangle$ is recognized as an alphabetic font family, and to memorize this, $\langle family \rangle$ is appended to the list F_A .
+- 1. If the family $\langle family \rangle$ has been listed in a list F_A , $\langle family \rangle$ is recognized as an alphabetic font family. - If the family (family) has been listed in a list N_A, this means that (family) is not an alphabetic font family. - If there exists an alphabetic font encoding such that the family ⟨family⟩ has been defined under it, ⟨family⟩ is recognized as an alphabetic font family, and to memorize this, ⟨family⟩ is appended to the list F_A. - 4.
+Now LuaT_EX-ja looks whether there exists an alphabetic font encoding (enc) such that a font definition named (enc)(family).fd (the file name is all lowercase) exists.
+If so, current alphabetic font family will be changed to (family) (the font definition file won't be loaded here).
+If not, current alphabetic font family won't be changed, and (family) is appended to the list N_A.